octue/octue-sdk-python/docs/source/creating_services.rst

 octue.yaml
 ----------

-    .. collapse:: This defines the structure of the service - read more...
+    .. collapse:: This describes the service configuration - read more...

             ----